The Riftwar Legacy

 The Riftwar Legacy is a series of fantasy novels by American writer Raymond E. Feist, part of The Riftwar Cycle.
 The series occurs between the Riftwar Saga and Krondor's Sons series chronologically in the universe of the Riftwar Cycle, though it was published much later, and focuses on Squire James and other characters as they combat dark powers threatening the Kingdom of the Isles.
 The first and third novels in the series are novelizations of the computer games Betrayal at Krondor and Return to Krondor, respectively.

 Works in the series

 Krondor: The Betrayal

 It is nine years on from the aftermath of Sethanon and news is feeding through to the people of the Kingdom of the Isles that deadly forces are stirring on the horizon. the bringer of the latest grim tidings is Gorath, a moredhel (dark elf).

-The bloodletting has started.
+As expressed. by the author: "The bloodletting has started.
 Nighthawks are murdering again.
 Politics is a dangerous, cut-throat game once more.
-At the root of all this unrest lie the mysterious machinations of a group of magicians known as the Six.
+At the root of all this unrest lie the mysterious machinations of a group of magicians known as the Six."

 Meanwhile, renegade Tsurani gem smugglers, a rival criminal gang to the Mockers led by someone known only as the Crawler, and traitors to the crown, are all conspiring to bring the Kingdom of the Isles to its knees.